Need an Emergency Dentist in Las Vegas?

 Swelling of your lips or gums, tongue or other areas of your mouth can cause severe consequences.
 Sometimes it can be a simple cause like food particles stuck in between your teeth or between your teeth and gums.
 Other times, more serious causes like cysts, infections and possibly oral cancer are at the root of the swelling, and early detection and examination by your dentist is crucial to avoiding complications down the road.

-While taking a pain medication at home may cause the pain to go away, you should always consider that the cause of the pain should be checked out by a dentist as soon as possible.
+While taking pain medication at home may cause the pain to go away, you should always consider that the cause of the pain should be checked out by a dentist as soon as possible.
 Pain is your body telling you that something is wrong, and before long a minor pain can become a major issue!
-Pain may mean you have an oral infection, which has a potential to be a life-threatening condition as it can spread to other parts of your body.
+Pain may mean you have an oral infection, which has the potential to be a life-threatening condition as it can spread to other parts of your body.

 Knocked out teeth